 Also in today's EMEA regional roundup: Salt demos the gigabit; SVoD surges in the UK; Orange TV gets Pickled; Carphone Warehouse fined for data breach.

-Nordic operator Telenor ASA (Nasdaq: TELN) has opted to go with Nokia Corp.
+Nordic operator Telenor Group (Nasdaq: TELN) has opted to go with Nokia Corp.
 (NYSE: NOK) knowhow for the replacement of its legacy optical backbone network.
 Nokia will implement its coherent optical transmission technology to help boost Telenor's bandwidth capacity in Norway and Sweden, laying the groundwork for 5G and enabling the operator to cope with the ever-growing demand for online video and cloud-based applications.

 Swiss mobile operator Salt SA has deployed new antenna equipment at its store in Renens, a suburb of Lausanne, allowing potential customers to experience gigabit broadband.
 It also upgraded several other sites to 4G+ technology during December.